Skip to main content

 Central Station

-Located in the historic heart of the capital, the Central Station metro stop dates from 1969 and is one of the oldest metro stations.
-Its complete refurbishment aims to offer more comfort to travellers.
-It includes the creation of new spaces, the renewal of the interior and the improvement of accessibility for people with reduced mobility.
+Located in the historic heart of the capital, Central Station dates back to 1969 and is one of the oldest metro stations in Brussels.
+Its complete refurbishment aims to offer greater comfort to travellers.
+When completed, the station will be almost twice as large as it is today, more modern and fully accessible to people with reduced mobility, thanks in particular to the addition of lifts and escalators.

 *